PeiPei (ETH) Price Hits $0.0000 on Exchanges (PEIPEI)

-PeiPei (ETH) (PEIPEI) traded down 6.1% against the US dollar during the 24 hour period ending at 23:00 PM Eastern on October 1st.
-PeiPei (ETH) has a market cap of $70.44 million and approximately $5.01 million worth of PeiPei (ETH) was traded on exchanges in the last 24 hours.
-One PeiPei (ETH) token can currently be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
-Over the last seven days, PeiPei (ETH) has traded 3.8% higher against the US dollar.
+PeiPei (ETH) (PEIPEI) traded 0.9% higher against the dollar during the 1 day period ending at 10:00 AM Eastern on October 7th.
+One PeiPei (ETH) token can currently be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+In the last seven days, PeiPei (ETH) has traded down 8% against the dollar.
+PeiPei (ETH) has a market capitalization of $72.43 million and approximately $4.68 million worth of PeiPei (ETH) was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.